berlin0308/Side_Project/Image_Process_Widget/README.md

 - "undo" : to the previous state
 - "redo" : to the next state

-- Adjust BGR / HSV channel pixels via spinBox / slider
+- Adjust BGR / HSV channel pixels by adjusting spinBox / slider values
 - View the region in the HSV range by adjusting spinBox / slider values
 - Select a Filter: Box filter/Gaussian/Median/Sharpen/Noise
 - Set kernel size by spinBox / slider